After-Hours Emergency Procedures

 The Office of the Public Guardian provides an emergency after-hours service to government and non-government services, such as hospitals, the Police, residential facilities and support providers.

 This service is limited to urgent matters only, which cannot wait for action on the next business day.
-Urgent matters may arise regarding an existing represented person, or a potential new emergency guardianship order.
+Urgent matters may arise regarding 1) an existing represented person; or 2) a potential new emergency guardianship order.

 In rare circumstances a new emergency order may be required out of hours.
 In such cases, you should make contact with the Office of the Public Guardian via our after-hours telephone service, on 6165 6767.
-Your call will be directed to the on-call guardian who will consider your request and explore with you whether there are any alternatives to an emergency order.
+Your call will be directed to the on-call guardian who will consider the circumstances and explore with you whether there are any alternatives to seeking an emergency order.

 The following circumstances may not require an emergency guardianship order: